liferay-search/liferay-docs/en/user/articles/120-search/02-what-new-search/01-whats-new-search-intro.markdown

 ## Multi-Language Search

-@product@'s support for multi-language search took a step forward, with improvements to Documents and Media and Web Content.
+@sharepoint@'s support for multi-language search took a step forward, with improvements to Documents and Media and Web Content.
 More improvements are necessary in this area and will be prioritized in future releases.
 See the [Multi-Language Search article for more